 In traditional Judaism, only Jewish men are allowed to read from the Torah.
-That’s why in Orthodox communities, only boys are allowed to publicly read from the Torah.
+That’s why in Orthodox communities, only boys publicly read from the Torah and do an “Aliyah”.

-In reform communities (and increasingly in modern Orthodox communities), that’s not the case.
-In these communities, a Bat Mitzvah has her own Aliyah and publicly reads from the Torah, just like boys do.
+In conservative and reform communities (and increasingly in modern Orthodox communities), however, that’s not the case.
+In these communities, Bat Mitzvah girls also participate in an Aliyah and read from the Torah, just like boys do.

 Did You Know?
 Many modern Orthodox communities have sparked up a new conversation surrounding this whole subject.